Matthew Lillard: Career

+In 2004, Lillard starred in the comedy film Without a Paddle.
+In 2009, he directed the short film Come Home Soon.

 In 2011, Lillard guest starred on the Fox series House.
-In 2011, he produced and directed his first feature film, Fat Kid Rules the World, based on the K. L. Going book of the same name.
+Also in 2011, he produced and directed his first feature film, Fat Kid Rules the World, based on the K. L. Going book of the same name.
 Later that year, he appeared in the comedy-drama film The Descendants.
-Lillard also reprised the voice role of Shaggy in the crossover episode in the television series Supernatural in 2018.
+He also starred in the sports drama Trouble with the Curve (2012) and the drama Match (2014).

 In 2012, Lillard guest-starred in the Criminal Minds episode "The Apprenticeship".
 The following year, he played the role of Daniel Frye on the American TV series The Bridge.
-In 2014, Lillard starred as Peter in the animated film Under Wraps, alongside Brooke Shields and Drake Bell.
-In 2017, Lillard starred as William Hastings in the third season of Twin Peaks.
+In 2014, he starred as Peter in the animated film Under Wraps, alongside Brooke Shields and Drake Bell.
+In 2016, Lillard landed the recurring role of FBI undercover agent Luke Goshen in the Amazon Series, Bosch.
+In 2017, he starred as William Hastings in the third season of Twin Peaks.
 The next year, he began co-starring as Dean Boland on the NBC series Good Girls.

-In 2016, Lillard landed the recurring role of FBI undercover agent Luke Goshen in the Amazon Series, Bosch.
-In 2022, Lillard was cast for the live-action movie adaptation of the Five Nights at Freddy's video game series.
-The film came out the following year.

-He gained renewed recognition for his role as William Afton, a manipulative serial killer, in Five Nights at Freddy's.
+In 2023, Lillard starred in the live-action movie adaptation of the Five Nights at Freddy's video game series.
+He gained renewed recognition for his role as William Afton, a manipulative serial killer.
 U.S. entertainment publication The Hollywood Reporter stated that he had entered "his Renaissance era" in popular culture, noting that the movie had the third highest ever domestic box office return for a horror film during its opening weekend.
 Lillard has credited his children as inspiring him both to take on the role and to give a dominating, assertive performance as the franchise's overarching villain.
+He reprised his role in the 2025 sequel.